davrodpin/mole/docs/index.md

 **Highlighted Features**

   * [Auto local address selection](#let-mole-to-randomly-select-the-local-endpoint): find a port available and start listening to it, so the `-local` flag doesn't need to be given every time you run the app.
+  * [Create multiple tunnels using a single ssh connection](#create-multiple-tunnels-using-a-single-ssh-connection): multiple tunnels can be established using a single connection to a ssh server by specifying different `-remote` flags.
   * [Aliases](#create-an-alias-so-there-is-no-need-to-remember-the-tunnel-settings-afterwards): save your tunnel settings under an alias, so it can be reused later.
   * Leverage the SSH Config File: use some options (e.g. user name, identity key and port), specified in *$HOME/.ssh/config* whenever possible, so there is no need to have the same SSH server configuration in multiple places.